Serubin/dotfiles/README.md

 * OS X (with brew)
 * Debian
 * Ubuntu
+* Arch

 The install script takes care of all the pre-requists excluding git, bash, and sudo.
-However this only works with OSX Debian and Ubuntu (for the moment).
+However this only works with OSX, Arch,  Debian, and Ubuntu (for the moment).

 In OS X the script will install brew and all needed components.

-## What's this set up do?
+## What does this set up do?

 This setup creates a clean bash envirnment with several other applications.
 Below is each application created and the features added.
 Of course I encourage you to look through the files to get a better picture of what this will set up for you.

 #### Bash
-*   Aliases (listed below)
+*   Aliases (listed in bash/.alias)
 *   Custom PS1 prompt with git integration
-*   Functions to make life easy (listed below)
+*   Functions to make life easy (listed in bash/.function)

 #### git
 * Global ignore for mac os x
-* Git Aliases (listed below)
+* Git Aliases (listed in packages/cli/git/config/.gitconfig)

 #### Vim
 * "Smart" features